gregorispielmann/climadev/README.md

 ### Important!

-This project was made in a M1 Macbook Pro (Late 2020), because of that some workaround was make that iOS and Android projects were builded in the emulators.
-If you have any problem, please open an **Issue**.
+This project was made in a M1 Macbook Pro (Late 2020), because of that some workaround was made that iOS and Android projects were builded in the emulators.
+If you have any problem, please open an [**Issue**](https://github.com/gregorispielmann/climadev/issues).

 ## 🧐 About <a name = "about"></a>